Unique Student Experience, Highly-Ranked University

 Working Closely with Professors

 Students at SPSE take discussion-based courses (“seminars”) throughout their studies.
 The seminars are organized in small groups, typically with 5 to 15 students, in which students collaborate with and learn from their peers and discuss their ideas with their professor.
 Some professors organize a dinner party or seminar trip once or twice a year, in order to provide informal and relaxed opportunities to interact with students.
-Developing a life-long relationship with a professor is not rare at Waseda.
+Many Waseda alumni keep in touch with their professors long after graduation.
 Students have the option of writing a thesis in their final year under the supervision of their seminar professor.

 The following members of our faculty offer Advanced Seminars in the English-based Degree Program: